SecurityGeekIO/zscaler-sdk-python-v2/README.md

 The latest versions => 0.20.0 of this SDK provides dual API client capability and can be used to interact both with new Zscaler [OneAPI](https://help.zscaler.com/oneapi/understanding-oneapi) framework and the legacy API platform.

-Versions of this SDK <= v2.x only support the legacy API platform.
-If your Zscaler tenant has not been migrated to the new Zscaler [Zidentity platform](https://help.zscaler.com/zidentity/what-zidentity).
+If your Zscaler tenant has not been migrated to the new Zscaler [Zidentity platform](https://help.zscaler.com/zidentity/what-zidentity), you must use the respective Legacy API client described in the following section: [Zscaler Legacy API Framework](#zscaler-legacy-api-framework)

-If your organization is not ready to move into the Zidentity platform, this SDK package provides indiviual legacy based clients for each specific products.

    :warning: **Caution**: Zscaler does not recommend hard-coding credentials into arguments, as they can be exposed in plain text in version control systems.
 Use environment variables instead.